dgurudot/tg/HELP-PREFERENCES.md

 - **Use Face/Touch ID**: Allows you to login to application using device Face or Touch ID.
 - **Devices**: View account login history based on time and IP address and location (if available).
 - **Account Update**: Allows you to update your subscription service or delete account.
-  -  Kindly notify at [privacy@tradegrub.com](mailto:privacy@tradegrub.com) if you want account to be permanently deleted.
+  -  Kindly reach us at [privacy@tradegrub.com](mailto:privacy@tradegrub.com) if you want account to be permanently deleted.
-  -  Kindly notify at [payments@tradegrub.com](mailto:payments@tradegrub.com) for un-subscribe request.
+  -  Kindly reach us at [payments@tradegrub.com](mailto:payments@tradegrub.com) for scheduling un-subscribe request.